mit-pdos/xv6-public/README.md

   ```c
   if (size < 0 || (uint)i >= curproc->sz || (uint)i + size > curproc->sz || i == 0)
  ```
+  when we pass a pointer into the kernel,the kernal must check it is not a bad pointer (null pointer) so that we added one more condition `i==0` to make sure that we didn't pass a null pointer

-4. update MAKEFILE where the user program is compiled and set the start point is the second page `0x1000` not the first page `0x0000` in line 149
+4. update MAKEFILE to set the start point is the second page `0x1000` not the first page `0x0000` in line 149
 ```c
 	$(LD) $(LDFLAGS) -N -e main -Ttext 0x1000 -o $@ $^